bill-feng/resume/README.md

 always the best solution.
 I want to find a junction point between the technological and the spiritual, and search along that thin line for a means of purposeful living.
-I hope to utilize my talents to increase the overall happiness, wellbeing, and fulfillment of as many people as possible, and maybe make a lot of money through the process! 💰😜
+I hope to utilize my talents to increase the overall happiness, wellbeing, and fulfillment of as many people as possible.

-Take a look at my [professional experience](#-professional-experience), [projects](#-projects), and [skills](#-skills).
-If you would like to get to know me better, or have an opportunity to work together, [contact me](#-contact) and let's have a chat over coffee!

 ## 💼 Professional Experience